DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/Readme.md

    ```

-   > **Note**
-   > The sequential number functionality shown in this example does not work with [DC shared parts](http://documentation.devexpress.com/#Xaf/DevExpressExpressAppDCITypesInfo_RegisterSharedParttopic), because it requires a custom base class, which is not allowed for shared parts.
+   Note, that the sequential number functionality shown in this example does not work with [DC shared parts](http://documentation.devexpress.com/#Xaf/DevExpressExpressAppDCITypesInfo_RegisterSharedParttopic), because it requires a custom base class, which is not allowed for shared parts.

-4. By default, separate sequences are generated for each busienss object type.
+4. By default, separate sequences are generated for each business object type.
 If you need to create multiple sequences for the same type, based on values of other object properties, override the `GetSequenceName` method and return the costructed sequence name.
 The `Address` class in this example uses separate sequences for each `Province` as follows:

    ```cs
    protected override string GetSequenceName() {